issalig/cpc/doc/cpcz80adventures.md

 ```
 If everything was fine, now you are seeing "Hello world!" on the screen.

-Now save as a binary file starting at &1200 and size &1D (29).
+Now save as a binary file starting at &1200 and size &1D (30).
-save "hello.bin",b,&1200,&1D
+save "hello.bin",b,&1200,&1E

-But an easier way is to tell the assembler to write it for us.
+But an easier way is do it from the assembler with the write command.
 Then, we can add it to a dsk file with WinAPE or iDSK.

 ```asm
 write "hello.bin"